 Which one?
 This Farberware 10-Inch Aluminum Nonstick Skillet isn't fancy, but its low price point makes it a good choice.
 If you're cooking over induction, try the Cuisinart Chef's Classic Stainless Nonstick Skillet for a stainless steel alternative.

 A Large Stockpot

 What it's good for: Every kitchen should have at least one big-ass pot for big-ass jobs.
 Save your chicken and meat scraps and whip this big boy out once a month to make a supply of stock (your cooking will thank you).
 Need to boil that whole country ham or make enough pasta sauce from fresh tomatoes to last you through the winter?
 You'll need a really large pot.

 Large enough to cook at least four to five pounds of pasta, it'll also solve all of your crowd-feeding problems, making entertaining a snap.
 Unlike with an enameled Dutch oven, you're never going to be searing or sautéing in your stockpot, so heat distribution and retention aren't much of a concern.
 Just make sure that the metal is thick enough that you won't burn whatever is resting right against the bottom surface.

 Which one?
 The Farberware Classic Stainless Steel Covered Stockpot is tall and narrow, so it does big jobs without taking up too much stove space.
 It's got a rolled rim for easier pouring (great for divvying up that stock into freezer-size containers) and a tight-fitting metal lid.
 What more could you ask for?

 Rimmed Baking Sheets and Cooling Racks

-A Large Casserole Dish
+A Large Baking Dish (Casserole)

-Best Buy: The Pyrex 9- by 13-inch Oblong Baking Dish might be lacking in the looks department, but it's a fine choice for casseroles if pure performance is your only concern.
+Best buy: The Pyrex 9- by 13-Inch Oblong Baking Dish might be lacking in the looks department, but it's a fine choice for casseroles if pure performance is your only concern.